 Internal service funds are an accounting device used to accumulate and allocate costs internally among various functions.
 Specifically, internal service funds are used to account for self-insured employee health programs.
-Because these services predominantly benefit governmental rather than business-type functions, they have been included within governmental activities in the government-wide financial statements.
+These services have been included within governmental activities in the government-wide financial statements.